sannat17/ConferenceManager/phase1/README.md

 This function works the exact same way as 2.1.3

 #####2.2.4 - view events
-This function works the exact same way as 2.1.4

-######2.2.4.1 - signup
-This function works the exact same way as 2.1.4.1 except the user will be return to the main menu in 2.2.

-######2.2.4.2 - cancel signup
-This function works the exact same way as 2.1.4.2 except the user will be return to the main menu in 2.2.
+This function works the exact same way as 2.1.4 except the only dropdown option is main menu

-######2.2.4.3 - main menu
+######2.2.4.1 - main menu
 This function works the exact same way as 2.1.4.3 except the user will be return to the main menu in 2.2.

 ####2.3 - Using the program as an Attendee